baumanab/udacity_ABTesting/README.md

 **Net Conversion:** this is the number of user-ids to remain enrolled past the 14 day trial, making at least one payment, per the number of unique cookies to click the "start free trial" button.  dmin = 0.0075

+#### Unused Metrics

+**Number of user-ids:** The number of users to enroll in the free trial.
+This metric is neither suitable as an invariant or evaluation metric.
+User-ids are tracked only after enrolling in the free trial and equal distribution between the control and experimental branches would not be expected.
+As an evaluation metric this quantity does not track to an outcome that helps us determine whether to launch or not.